matjon/em3371-controller/README.md

 Usage reports are very welcome - through a GitHub bug report or a mail to "mat.jonczyk" in the domain "o2.pl".

+**Warning**: the program is under active development.
+Interface stability is not guaranteed.

 Supported operating systems
 ---------------------------